2021 Board of Directors

 SPE CEO and Executive Vice President

 Mark Rubin is responsible for overall management of SPE.
 He works with the Board of Directors and senior staff to develop strategic and business plans and formulate the organization’s goals, objectives, policies, and programs.
-He also organizes and directs the global staff organization, which includes offices in Dallas, Houston, Kuala Lumpur, Dubai, London, and Moscow, to ensure the accomplishment of SPE’s mission.
+He also organizes and directs the global staff organization, which includes offices in Dallas, Houston, Calgary, Kuala Lumpur, Dubai, London, and Moscow, to ensure the accomplishment of SPE’s mission.

 He was appointed executive director of SPE in August 2001.
 Prior to this appointment, he served as upstream general manager for the American Petroleum Institute (API) in Washington, D.C.
 He joined API in 1988 and held a series of positions working on federal regulatory and legislative matters as well as technical standards development.